 proxy to increase security at private packages

-@my-company/auth is published locally, the registry will look up at the public registry.
-If your intention is fully protection, remove the
+@my-company/auth is published locally, the server will look up at the public registry.
+If that's not your intention, remove the

 email@example.com the tokens have no expiration date.
 For such reason we introduced in the next